 - This choice may arrive with some damage in rare instances.

-- The game doesn’t teach as much language as some others listed here.
+- The activity doesn’t teach as much language as some others listed here.